BelarbiRahma/Systeme-de-reservation-du-voitures/README.md

 | RMI connection failed | Run `rmiregistry` in terminal |
 | ActiveMQ not starting | Check if port 61616 is available |
 | Database connection error | Verify MySQL credentials |
-- **All essential info** without fluff

 Perfect for GitHub!
-Want any adjustments?
+Want any adjustments